 Two streaming webcams from Whalers Cove Resort on Poipu Beach.

-This a view from the Blue Hawaiian Helicopter's maintenance facility at Lihue airport on Kauai.
-This is a flash based streaming pan, tilt, zoom webcam.
+This a view from the Blue Hawaiian Helicopter's maintenance facility at Lihue airport.

 Large streaming HD web cam requires Java plug-in.